viticano/Skater/_sources/reference/interpretation.rst.txt

 Currently load_data requires a numpy ndarray or pandas DataFrame, though we may add support for additional data structures in the future.
 For more details on what the DataManager does, please see the relevant documentation [PROVIDE LINK].

-.. currentmodule:: lynxes
+.. currentmodule:: skate

-.. automethod:: lynxes.core.explanations.Interpretation.load_data
+.. automethod:: skate.core.explanations.Interpretation.load_data

 Global Interpretations
 ----------------------